omega7711/TheOtherRolesFR/README.md

 - Changed that the lighter/darker color indicator can be displayed as dead

 **Version 3.4.2**
-- Fixed a game breaking bug
+- Correction d'un bug de plantage du jeu

 **Version 3.4.2**
-- Fixed a game breaking bug
+- Correction d'un bug de plantage du jeu

 **Version 3.4.1**
 - Added a new mod option "Show Lighter/Darker" for meetings